EighteenZi/rocksdb_wiki/Write-Ahead-Log-File-Format.md

 ## Overview

 Write ahead log (WAL) serializes memtable operations to persistent medium as log files.
 In the event of a failure, WAL files can be used to recover the database to its consistent state, by reconstructing the memtable from the logs.
-When a memtable is flushed out to persistent medium safely, the corresponding WAL log(s) become obsolete and are achieved.
+When a memtable is flushed out to persistent medium safely, the corresponding WAL log(s) become obsolete and are archived.
 Eventually the archived logs are purged from disk after a certain period of time.

 ## WAL Manager